FlexDoc/XML - XSDDoc - FAQ

 </xs:schema>

-Then, you generate a documentation by it (using XSDDoc with all necessary parameters and options selected) and in the corresponding «Annotation» section, instead of the image, you see this:
+Then, you generate a documentation by it (using XSDDoc with all necessary parameters and options selected) and in the corresponding «Description» section, instead of the image, you see this:

 My Image: <p/> <img src="http://www.flexdoc.xyz/images/flowers.png"/>